ci4rail/docs/docs/user-docs/_edge-solutions/moducop/io-modules/iou06/quick-start-serial.md

 ---
-title: IOU04 Quick-Start-Guide / Serial Demo
+title: IOU06 Quick-Start-Guide / Serial Demo
-excerpt: Quick startup with IOU04 extension module
+excerpt: IOU06 extension module COM port demo
-last_modified_at: 2022-08-10

-custom_next: /edge-solutions/moducop/io-modules/iou04/detailed-description/
+custom_next: /edge-solutions/moducop/io-modules/iou06/detailed-description/
-product_name: IOU04
+product_name: IOU06
 article_group: S101
-example_device_name: S101-IOU04-USB-EXT-1
+example_device_name: S101-IOU06-USB-EXT-1

 ---

 # Serial Port Demo

 In this demo, we'll demonstrate how to connect an application on ModuCop with a {{ page.product_name }} COM port.
-We'll use a cable to loop the RS232 transmit pin to the receive pin, so that we'll get all characters back that are sent to the COM port.
+We'll use a cable to loop the RS422/485 transmit pins to the receive pins, so that we'll get all characters back that are sent to the COM port.

 Preparation Steps:
 * Connect a PC and ModuCopto the same network, e.g. by using an Ethernet Switch or a Wifi Access Point